 One of their first successul marketing tactics was developing a video of their product to help people understand how it worked and the value it provided.
 They used it as part of their Kickstarter campaign and they continue to use video to bring their product to life – Facebook even used it as a case study.
 The key to a great video was the first 1-2 secs of video to capture engagement.

-To know what messages they needed to deliver through these channels was by listening to their customer.
-Understand what was important to them and what they wanted to know about the product and deliver it as clearly as possbile.
-But don’t expect to make the sale on the first click-through, you’ve got to follow and nuture the journey.
+To know what messages they needed to deliver through these channels, they listened to their customer.
+They understood what was important to them and what they wanted to know about the product, then they delivered it as clearly as possible.
+But don’t expect to make the sale on the first click-through, you’ve got to follow and nurture the journey.

 Today, with $9 million in sales Annex Products only has a five person team.
 Even in the early days, Rob and Chris didn’t hide the fact that they were a small team or pretend to be bigger than they were.
 They’ve maintained a philosophy of getting to the point where their work surpasses their capabilities and only then did they hire.